DataDog/hiring-engineers/answers.md

 Anomaly graphs allow you to view when a metric is behaving differently than in the past.
 More information can be read about them [here](https://docs.datadoghq.com/monitors/monitor_types/anomaly/).

 My anomaly graph is focused on the CPU utilisation of the MySQL database.
-I used basic logging as there is no repeating seasonal pattern and it is set to show up to two deviatiations (bounds) from the normal behaviour.
+I used basic logging as there is no repeating seasonal pattern and it is set to show up to two deviations (bounds) from the normal behaviour.

 ## Visualizing Data: